foxsen/qemu-loongarch-runenv/README.md

 ## source and build methods

 For bios, kernel and busybox, the resulting code is loongarch, so a cross compiling toolchain is needed.
 Used toolchain is [here](https://github.com/loongson/build-tools/releases/download/2021.12.21/loongarch64-clfs-2021-12-18-cross-tools-gcc-full.tar.xz).
-Update this package to /opt, then add /opt/cross-tools/bin to your PATH.
+Unpack this package to /opt, then add /opt/cross-tools/bin to your PATH.

     foxsen@foxsen-ThinkPad-T450:~/xinyan/algo$ /opt/cross-tools-1218/bin/loongarch64-unknown-linux-gnu-gcc -v
     Using built-in specs.